 Verizon customers can watch NFL live and free on their smartphones with a More Everything Plan otherwise it’s a $5 monthly subscription fee.
 Those who download the free NFL Mobile app and Watch NFL Network app will have access NFL games per weekend on their on their mobile device, but they’ll need to have a cable subscription.
 If you want to watch football games that have already concluded, NFL Game Rewind offers broadband video replays of each game – plus some dynamite new technical innovations designed with fantasy football enthusiasts in mind.
 International readers will be interested to know that live NFL games are available through NFL Game Pass to customers living outside the U.S. and Mexico.

 WATCH FOOTBALL LIVE: SUNDAY NIGHT AND MONDAY NIGHT GAMES NOW AVAILABLE ONLINE

 Sunday Night Football and Monday Night Football are both streamed live, and neither requires any additional purchase of an online package.
 NBC’s Sunday Night Football game is a free webcast available in high-definition (HD) with four different camera angles from which to choose.
 The “Football Night in America” pre-game highlight show is not part of this online broadcast, nor are the highlights during the halftime show.

-NFL GAME REWIND WITH ALL-22 COACHES FILM
+NFL GAME PASS WITH ALL-22 COACHES FILM

 WATCH NFL GAMES ON YOUR PHONE WITH NFL MOBILE